LeninSG21/WidowX/old/WidowX/Examples/README.md

 if ((buff[5] >> 6) & 1) //Obtain the sign bit from the LSB
   vq5 = -vq5;
 ```
 The options nibble can have up to 15 different options (0 must be left untouched), but only 7 are currently being used.
 That means that you could add even more functionalities with the exact same code.
 You would just need to add more cases in the switch statement that handles options.
-However, **leave the 0 as the flag that indicates that no option was given**.
+However, leave the 0 as the flag that indicates that no option was given.
 Since these options have higher priority than the movement of the arm through joysticks, if the code detects that the option nibble is different from 0, it will **not** process the other bytes of the message and will not move the arm according to the joysticks.

 ```cpp
 byte options = buff[5] & 0xF; //Get options bits